Jennifer Nadel

-Jennifer Nadel is a writer and award winning journalist based in London.
+Jennifer Nadel is a British writer and award winning journalist based in London.

+Life and career

 Nadel qualified as a barrister and was called to The Bar (Middle Temple) in 1996 before turning to journalism.
 After a year at the American network ABC News' London bureau she moved to the BBC where she reported for national television and radio.
 Nadel was a lobby correspondent for the BBC's Parliamentary Unit.

 In 1991 Nadel moved to ITV, working first for Channel Four News before becoming ITN's Home Affairs Correspondent in 1991.
 In this post her special investigations contributed to a number of miscarriages of justice being re-opened and exposed the use of rape as a weapon of war in Bosnia.
-In 1994 she became ITN's Home Affairs editor heading a bureau of specialist reporters and producers, a post she held until 1999.
+In 1994, she became ITN's Home Affairs editor heading a bureau of specialist reporters and producers, a post she held until 1999.

 In 1997, Nadel's interview with Lord Woolf at the third Woman Lawyer conference led to him conceding consideration of fast track measures for women to address gender imbalances at the bar.

 Alongside her journalism career, Nadel has published both novels and non-fiction.
 Nadel's acclaimed non-fiction book about the Sara Thornton case, Sara Thornton: The Story of a Woman Who Killed, was published in 1993.
 The book highlighted the ways in which the legal system discriminates against victims of domestic violence and was subsequently adapted into a film, Killing Me Softly, which aired on BBC1 in 1996.

 Nadel's first novel, Pretty Thing, was published in 2015.
 Her writing has appeared in many of the UK's national newspapers.

-Her most recent book - WE : A Manifesto For Women Everywhere, written in collaboration with actress Gillian Anderson, was published by HC in the UK and Atria in the United States, as well as in a number of other countries.
+The Sunday Times bestseller WE : A Manifesto For Women Everywhere, written in collaboration with actress Gillian Anderson, was published by HC in the UK and Atria in the United States, as well as in a number of other countries.